suyun417/DCMKC/README.md

 This code is for the paper "DCMKC: A Dual Consistency Matching Approach for Multi-hop Question Answering in LLMs".

-The datasets can be downloded from huggingface (https://huggingface.co/datasets/rmanluo/RoG-webqsp; https://huggingface.co/datasets/rmanluo/RoG-cwq).
+The datasets can be downloaded from huggingface (https://huggingface.co/datasets/rmanluo/RoG-webqsp; https://huggingface.co/datasets/rmanluo/RoG-cwq).

 ## Try DCMKC